-- Describe performance improvement measure for base scenario (LED replacement and sensors) - Describe performance improvement measure for deep renovation scenario (solar tubes, daylight harvesting, daylight automation, enhanced lighting automation, etc.)
+- Describe performance improvement measure for proposed scenario (LED replacement and sensors, solar tubes, daylight harvesting, daylight automation, enhanced lighting automation, etc.)

 Share the summary of energy saving calculation results as mentioned in previous sections.
 (Details of the energy saving calculations shall not be provided in this section but referred to the relevant annex of the audit report.)